leonfoeck/leonfoeck/README.md

 ## 👤 About Me

-> After graduating in the top 10% of my class, I’m relocating to Munich to begin my M.Sc. at TUM and continue exploring the intersection of software, hardware, and clean technology
+> After graduating in the top 10% of my class, I’m relocating to Munich to begin my M.Sc. at TUM and continue exploring the intersection of software, hardware, and clean technology.
-GitHub
-.
 I’m available for full-time roles starting this summer.
 I thrive on projects that blend research and practical engineering, especially in simulation and embedded systems.”

 ---